 For the three month and six month periods ended June 30, 2014, amounts recorded by Lazard Group relating to the administrative services agreement amounted to \$223 and \$592, respectively, and net referral fees for underwriting, private placement, M&A and restructuring transactions under the business alliance agreement amounted to \$198 and \$741, respectively.
 For the three month and six month periods ended June 30, 2013, amounts recorded by Lazard Group relating to the administrative services agreement amounted to \$300 and \$932, respectively, and net referral fees for underwriting, private placement, M&A and restructuring transactions under the business alliance agreement amounted to \$(970) and \$(470), respectively.
 Amounts relating to the administrative services agreement are reported as reductions to operating expenses.
-Net referral fees for underwriting transactions under the business alliance agreement, M&A and restructuring transactions under the business alliance agreement, M&A and restructuring transactions under the business alliance agreement, M&A and restructuring transactions under the business alliance agreement are reported in "revenue-other."
+Net referral fees for underwriting transactions under the business alliance agreement are reported in "revenue-other."
 Net referral fees for private placement, M&A and restructuring transactions under the business alliance agreement are reported in advisory fee revenue.